 Can engineers unionize?
 Of course, but it’s not as common as in other industries and this is because of the Pareto Principle.

-In the working world, this means 80% of a company’s output will come from 20% of the workforce.
+The Pareto Principle states 80% of results come from 20% of the action taken.
+In the working world, this means 80% of a company’s output comes from 20% of the workforce.

 How common is the push for unions in engineering?

 I often hear the “U” word thrown around when the following events unfold at an engineering company:

 - Supposed terrible long-hour working conditions without breaks